-There are several ways of verifying a user's real-world identity, which to date either are easy to implement and use but quite easy to attack, or are reasonably secure but introduce a huge overhead in the general process of account creation.
+There are several ways of verifying a user's real-world identity, which to date either are easy to implement/use but quite easy to attack, or are reasonably secure but introduce a huge overhead in the general process of account creation.
 In the same way, currently used authentication procedures differ in potential for security breaches on the one, and intuitivity on the other hand.

 With the now near ubiquitous usage of smartphones, we see huge potential to improve upon the currently used ways of identity verification and authentication in online services.
+Benno Rott VIRALITY GmbH Munich, Germany rott@virality.de Stephan A. W. Verclas T-Systems International GmbH Darmstadt, Germany stephan.verclas@t-systems.com

 In this work, we present an approach that is based on two key ideas